alexobviously/bishop/README.md

 }
 ```

-Here is a more complex definition of a variant in which bishops cannot leave their side of the board, and knights turn into kniroos (pieces with knight+rook movement):
+Here is a more complex definition of a variant in which bishops cannot leave their side of the board, and knights turn into kniroos (pieces with knight+rook movement) when they cross to the opponent's side:
 ```dart
 final standard = Variant.standard();
 Map<String, PieceType> pieceTypes = {...standard.pieceTypes};